 Heating and hot water make up 25% of total energy use in British homes, equating to 15% of our greenhouse gas emissions.¹ To reduce the UK’s carbon emissions, the best heating systems are being encouraged by the government.

-This starts with the proposed ban of fossil-fuel heating in domestic new-build properties from 2025 – forming a part of the government’s plans to achieve net-zero by 2050.
-Gas and oil boilers are some of the fossil fuel systems that the government hopes to ban from 2025.
+This starts with the ban of fossil-fuel heating in domestic new-build properties from 2025 – forming a part of the government’s plans to achieve net-zero by 2050.
+Gas and oil boilers are some of the fossil fuel systems that the government is banning from 2025.

 What is a heat pump?

 In brief, a ground source heat pump will:

 - Provide 100% of heating and hot water requirements

 - Operate at a stable efficiency all year round

 - Reduce running costs

 - Generate a generous income through the Renewable Heat Incentive (RHI)

 - Minimise ownership costs